GNOME/orca/tests/README.md

 ## Running Tests

 These tests, especially the new integration tests, are currently intended for use by the maintainer.
-Documenting the expected dependencies and versions and ensuring compatibility with multiple distros are still pending.
+Documenting all expected dependencies and versions and ensuring compatibility with multiple distros are still pending.
 For this reason, the integration tests are currently disabled by default.